MystenLabs/kiosk-course/1-common-trading/README.md

 /// policies can be removed at any moment, and the change will affect all instances
 /// of the type at once.
 ```

-In other words `TransferPolicy` also acts as a control-center for the creator to control trades of their assets and collect possible profits such as royalties.
-A change on the `TransferPolicy` is instantly reflected on the trading of their assets.

 ## Summary